How to Make Beeswax Candles

 Why Choose Beeswax for Candlemaking?

-Beeswax is a natural wax that is produced by bees.
-It is composed of long-chain fatty acids, which give it its unique properties.
-Beeswax is a hard wax that melts at a higher temperature than other types of waxes.
-This makes it ideal for making candles because it will not melt as easily in hot weather and can be used in a variety of different molds.
+Beeswax is a hard wax that melts at a higher temperature than other waxes.
+This makes it ideal for making candles because it will not melt as easily in hot weather and can be used in various molds.

-Beeswax produces less soot than other waxes when burned, and lasts quite a long time.
-In fact, a beeswax candle can burn for up to six times longer than a paraffin wax candle!
-Beeswax candles also produce light and a pleasant smell when burned without having to add any scents.
+Beeswax produces less soot than other waxes when burned and lasts quite a long time.
+In fact, a beeswax candle can burn up to six times longer than a paraffin wax candle!

-Choosing your Beeswax
+Choosing Your Beeswax

 When making beeswax candles, it is important to use pure beeswax.
 You can purchase this at a craft store or online.
-You can use yellow or white beeswax, but be sure to read the label to avoid any additives or bleach.
-For the highest quality option, you can look for beeswax that has been filtered and is labeled “cosmetic grade.”
+You can use yellow or white beeswax, but read the label to avoid any additives or bleach.

 Supplies for Candlemaking